TheHive-Project/TheHiveDocs/installation/install-guide.md

 Current supported versions of TheHive are:
 - Version 3.5.0 and later that supports **only** Elasticsearch 7.x.
-- Verions 4.0 and later.
+- Version 4.0 and later.

-Instruction to  install TheHive with Elasticsearch 6.x (EoL in Nov.
+Instruction to  install TheHive supporting Elasticsearch 6.x (EoL in Nov.
 2020) are still detailled in this documentation.

 ---